CDU-HIT238/slides/week2/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 #### 1. Objectives
 * What questions are you trying to answer?
+* What with who, what , where, when, why and how
 	* Who are your users?
 	* What do they want to do?
 	*	What else are they doing?